-Generally, values of -1, -7, -8, and -9 for non-expenditure variables have not been edited on this file.
-The values of -1 and -9 can be edited by the data users/analysts by following the skip patterns in the HC survey questionnaire (located on the MEPS Web site: meps.ahrq.gov/survey comp/survey questionnaires.jsp).
+Generally, values of -1, -7, -8, and -15 for non-expenditure variables have not been edited on this file.
+The values of -1 and -15 can be edited by the data users/analysts by following the skip patterns in the HC survey questionnaire located on the MEPS website.